mikeovu/Biketopolis/content/About/index.md

 <img src = "bike_manufacturing.jpeg">

-We provide real estate and manufacturing equipment for independent bike makers all around the world.
-We also provide storage and distribution services.
+We are a "Manufacturing as a Service" company that provides manufacturing centers for independent bike makers.

-Our facilities contain the most state of the art bike manufacturing equipment, office and storage space, and on-site staff for infrastructure maintenance and security.
+Our facilities contain the most state of the art bike manufacturing equipment, office and storage space, and on-site staff for infrastructure maintenance and security (IT and physical).

 We are flexible with our leasing prices and even offer month to month options if needed.